-The most common place for find an audiologist with special interest in adult hearing rehabilitation is in a large retail chain.
+The most common place to find an audiologist with a special interest in adult hearing rehabilitation is in a large retail chain.
 There are several large retailers, each with many nationally spread clinics.
 A large number of these chains are owned by hearing aid manufacturers, while others offer limited brands to allow for the largest possible profit margins.

-They often have a large demand for hearing care professionals due to their large size and multiple locations that need to be manned, so they might be more willing to take on any audiologists or audiometrist, irrespective of skill or experience level.
+They often have a large demand for hearing care professionals due to their large size and multiple locations that need to be manned, so I suspect that they might be more willing to take on any audiologists or audiometrist, irrespective of skill or experience level.
 Many do offer training, but according to their ex-staff, tends to be focused on sales training with less emphasis on client outcomes.

-You might find a good audiologist in these ranks, but they might be limited in the products and services they can provide to you.
+I believe that you might find a good audiologist in these ranks, but they might be limited in the products and services they can provide to you.
 These types of clinics may be driven more by sales targets than carefully crafted client outcomes and their processes could reflect this.

 Government-run hearing clinics